Red Eye Travel Tips (2026): How to Sleep Better & Arrive Fresh on Overnight Flights

 Seat Type Best For Why

-Window Sleeping No disturbances & head support
+Window Sleeping No disturbances and head support

 Exit Row Tall passengers Extra legroom